agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```ts
 const MY_ITEM = MY_COLLECTION.getItemWithReference('myItem');
 ```
-But it differs in one key area, since it doesn't return `undefined` whenever it couldn't find an Item.
+But it differs in one key area since it doesn't return `undefined` whenever it couldn't find an Item.
-If this case occurs it returns a `placeholder` Item to hold a reference to the not existing Item.
+If this case occurs, it returns a `placeholder` Item to reference the not existing Item.
-Such reference is for instance useful, to reliably subscribe a not existing Item to a UI-Component with the `useAgile()` hook.
+For instance, such a reference is helpful to reliably subscribe a not existing Item to a UI-Component with the `useAgile()` hook.
 ```ts
 // Doesn't cause rerender, whenever Item gets created and returns undefined
 const myItem = useAgile(MY_COLLECTION.getItem('myItem'));